Netis/cloud-probe/USAGE.md

                                   The port mirror extension's configuration in
                                   JSON string format.
 If not set, packet-agent will use default tunnel protocol (GRE with key) to export packet.
-If set, -r/-B/-M is ignore.
+If set, -r/-B/-M is ignored.
   --monitor-config                (Experimental feature.
 For linux platform only.)
-                                  The monitor extension's configuration in
+                                  The traffic monitor extension's configuration in
                                   JSON string format.
 If not set, network monitor is disabled.
-                                  Now only support NetFlow V1/5/7 protocol..

 ```